jujubean22/chef_app/README.md

 ### How can *Cuisinero* help?

-* *Cuisinero* offers a more consolidated platform for chefs to be seen and hired
-* Clients can easily search for available chefs within their region and book them
+*Cuisinero* offers a more consolidated platform for both chefs and clients to mix-and-match.
+Chefs can showcase their specialties, build their reputation, and be hired.
+Meanwhile, clients can easily search for available chefs based on their region of residence, browse their profiles, and book their desired chef.

 ## Key Features